 I’ve loved books ever since I first learned to read.
-They were my refuge and my window to other worlds.
+They were my refuge and my window into other worlds.

 Books made me want to be a writer.

-This is why, after a successful thirty-year career, starting as a dental hygienist at a county hospital and ending as a chief diversity and corporate social responsibility officer for a Fortune 500 company, I decided to turn the page on that career and begin a new chapter.
+This is why, after a successful thirty-year career at several Fortune 500 companies, starting as an instructional designer and ending as a chief diversity and corporate social responsibility officer, I decided to turn the page on that career and begin a new chapter.

 Three words to describe me: Persevering.
 Freckled.
 Adaptable—which can be a weakness but our weaknesses are our strengths taken to extreme or used inappropriately.

 Chocolate: milk or dark?
 Dark.
 But not often, because I don’t have a rational relationship with chocolate.

 Heroes: Eleanor Roosevelt.
 Abraham Lincoln.
 Martin Luther King, Jr. Thich Nhat Hanh.
 My grandma.
 Elaine.

 Fiction: Beloved.
 The Book Thief.
 All the Light We Cannot See.
 Their Eyes Were Watching God.
 L.A.
 Requiem.

 Non-fiction: Caste.
 A Pattern Language.
 Linchpin.
 Heavy.
 Turning Pro.